-If a tenant refuses their initial decant offer and it is considered a reasonable suggestion of accommodation, the Housing Operations Manager, will decide if additional alternative decant properties should be found.
+If a tenant refuses their initial decant offer and it is considered a reasonable suggestion of accommodation, the Housing Operations Manager, or an appropriate deputy, will decide if additional alternative decant properties should be found.

-If the decant is considered absolutely necessary and the tenant refuses more than 3 offers that are considered reasonable by the Housing Operations Manager and there is no reasonable prospect of the works being completed with the tenant in occupation, then the Council will consider possession proceedings.
+If the decant is considered absolutely necessary and the tenant refuses more than 3 offers that are considered reasonable by the Housing Operations Manager, or an appropriate deputy, and there is no reasonable prospect of the works being completed with the tenant in occupation, then the Council will consider possession proceedings.